mptrsen/Orthograph/README.md

 The information about which genes belong to a COG consists of a tab-delimited file that contains at least one line per COG.
-If you get your COGs from [OrthoDB 7][3] (recommended), this is the case.
+If you get your COGs from [OrthoDB 9][3] (recommended), this is the case.
 The table must have three
 columns:

 	COG_ID	sequence_ID	taxon_name

-In an OrthoDB 7 file, each line has a number of tab-delimited fields like this:
+In an OrthoDB 9 file, each line has a number of tab-delimited fields with these headers:

-	EOG7M10DZ	AECH19093	AECH19093-PA	Acromyrmex echinatior	Panamanian leafcutter ant	AECHI	1282	IPR006121,IPR008250,IPR005834,IPR023214
+	pub_og_id	og_name	level_taxid	organism_taxid	organism_name	int_prot_id	pub_gene_id	description

-The 'EOG7M10DZ' field is the COG ID.
+The 'pub_og_id' field is the COG ID.
 The line must also have an unambiguous sequence ID.
-For OrthoDB version 7, it is always in the third field, i.e., 'AECH19093-PA'.
-The taxon name is in the fourth field and the sixth field contains the taxon shorthand.
-An OrthoDB 7 table can be re-formatted using `cut`, picking out the columns 1, 3, and 4:
+For OrthoDB version 9, it is always in the seventh field, i.e., 'pub_gene_id'.
+The taxon name is in the fifth field.
+An OrthoDB 9 table can be re-formatted using `cut`, picking out the columns 1, 7, and 5:

+	$ cut -f 1,7,5 ORTHODBFILE > ORTHOGRAPH_INPUT_FILE

+In the resulting file, you need to remove the header and swap columns two and three.
+Or do this in one go:

-	$ cut -f1,3,4 ORTHODBFILE > ORTHOGRAPH_INPUT_FILE
+	$ cut -f 1,7,5 ORTHODBFILE | awk -F "\t" '{ OFS = "\t"; print $1, $3, $2 }' | tail -n +2 > ORTHOGRAPH_INPUT_FILE

-You may need to filter the OrthoDB 7 file to contain only those taxa you want.
+You may need to filter the OrthoDB 9 file to contain only those taxa you want.
 Probably the easiest way is to do this using `grep`:

 - create a file containing the taxon shorthands you want.
 The shorthands must